Published on: March 29, 2020

 But, Pilates is unique of all these other types of exercises.
 I truly believe based on personal experience that Pilates targeting of the core perhaps works the internal lymph collection point (cysterna chyli I mentioned above) more so than these other types of exercises.
 I also believe the distinct breath work associated with Pilates is nothing to sneeze at.

-I'm not saying Pilates, exercise, breath work, or promoting lymph drainage will keep you from getting coronavirus or any other sort of illness, but I think these things can help promote overall well being and keep you healthier to fight off communicable diseases or lessen the severity of any communicable disease you catch.
+I'm not saying Pilates, exercise, breath work, or promoting lymph drainage will keep you from getting any other illness.
+I think these things can help support your overall well being enabling your body to fight off communicable diseases or lessen the severity of any communicable disease you catch.

 If you enjoyed this article, be sure to check out the post: "How to Improve Lymph Flow Naturally" written by acupuncturist and holistic health practitioner, Leslie Deems, DACM, L. Ac.